KlaudiaBC/Python-Essentials-Project-Chatbot-Elmo/README.md

 - Google Drive: credentials allows to securely access the google files
 - Google Sheets

-In order to connect my API I had to generate credentials which provide proof to Google Drive that my Python project has permission to access the account.
+In order to connect my API with a Python project I had to generate credentials which provide proof to Google Drive that my Python project has permission to access the account.
 Once the credentials were set, I received a unique email address and created a key of credentials in .json format.
 I added this file into my repository and called it: "creds.json".
 Then I copied the client email address stored in this file, and used it in the "Give access" section in my Google Sheets file.
-Then I added the creds.json into my gitignore file to make sure, this document will not be committed at any point into my repository as it does contain sensitive information which should be hidden.
+I added the creds.json into my git.ignore file to make sure, this document will not be committed at any point into my repository as it does contain sensitive information which should be hidden.

 Installing libraries:
 At first, I added the required libraries to my run.py file: